 kmabee [ahtsym] stancoe [dhotsym] org

 MARGARET L. ANNEAR PROGRAM CALENDARS

-Campus Photos of Margaret L. Annear School
+Photos of the Margaret L. Annear School Campus

 The Early Intervention Program is designed to meet the challenges presented to children with disabilities from birth through five years of age.
 By providing valuable educational services to children with developmental disabilities from birth, Early Intervention helps children function more productively and independently with their families.

 By providing support to parents and fostering a parent-educational partnership, early intervention helps reduce family stress and promotes the family's ability to cope with the special needs of their child.